-Environment Climate Protection
+Environment Climate Change

-Credit Suisse addresses the challenge of climate change at various levels.
 We take account of environmental and climate aspects in the areas of product development and risk management, and our operations have been greenhouse gas neutral globally since 2010.
 We are also engaging in dialogue with stakeholders to gain insight that can help us develop sustainable business practices.

-Products and Services
+Products and services

-Client transactions that could pose a risk to the environment, the climate, biodiversity or human rights are analyzed through our internal risk review process.
+Potential client transactions that could pose a risk to the environment, the climate, biodiversity or human rights are analyzed through our internal risk review process.
 We apply our own sector policies and guidelines to set out the environmental and social standards that we expect clients to observe.
-These guidelines take into account standards developed by international organizations such as the UN and the World Bank and cover areas such as oil and gas, mining, power generation, controversial weapons, and forestry and agribusiness, which covers pulp and paper as well as palm oil production.
+These guidelines take into account standards developed by international organizations such as the UN and the World Bank and cover areas such as oil and gas, mining, power generation, and forestry and agribusiness, which covers pulp and paper as well as palm oil production.

 Credit Suisse participates actively in discussions on how to promote a more sustainable, climate-friendly approach to business, and we exchange knowledge with a variety of organizations and expert groups.